Computing Isomorphisms between Products of Supersingular Elliptic Curves: Introduction

-\paragraph{Contributions} We focus on the case $g=2$, which is the base case which serves as a building block for the general case $g\geq 2$.
+We focus on the case $g=2$, which is the base case which serves as a building block for the general case $g\geq 2$.
 Therefore our main problem is the computation of an isomorphism $E_1\times E_2\to E_1'\times E_2'$ between two products of supersingular elliptic curves, assuming that their endomorphisms rings are known.
 Endomorphism rings are given via an efficient representation of a $\Z$-basis together with an explicit isomorphism with a maximal order in the quaternion algebra $\B$.
-Our main contribution is a polynomial-time algorithm that computes an isomorphism $E_1\times E_2\to E_1'\times E_2'$ between products of maximal elliptic curves over $\F_{p^2}$, assuming that e know the endomorphism rings of the curves.
+Our main contribution is a polynomial-time algorithm that computes an isomorphism $E_1\times E_2\to E_1'\times E_2'$ between products of maximal elliptic curves over $\F_{p^2}$, assuming that we know the endomorphism rings of the curves.
 This algorithm relies on two main subroutines.
 The first one describes how to build a two by two matrix of isogenies which is an isomorphism, given its first column.
 The second one allows us to compute isomorphisms of the form $E^2 \to E_1' \times E$ when we know a non-scalar low-discriminant endomorphism in $\End(E)$.

 In order to design such algorithms, we need some new computational techniques.
-For instance, we provide a quasi-linear quaternionic method to divide an endomorphism by an isogeny, see Proposition~\ref{prop:complexityfactor}.
-Our main theoretical tool is a necessary and sufficient criterion to decide whether a pair of separable isogenies $\varphi_{11}:E_1\to E_1'$, $\varphi_{21}:E_1\to E_2'$ of coprime degrees can appear as the first column of a matrix $(\varphi_{ij})_{i,j\in\{1, 2\}}$ describing an isomorphism $E_1\times E_2\to E_1'\times E_2'$: this happens precisely when the direct sum of the kernels of $\varphi_{11}$ and $\varphi_{21}$ is the kernel of an isogeny $E_1\to E_2$.
-This result is formalized in Theorem~\ref{theo:isom_iff}.

-This criterion is used in our algorithms for both subroutines.
+We provide a quasi-linear quaternionic method to divide an endomorphism by an isogeny, see Proposition~\ref{prop:complexityfactor}.
+Our main theoretical tool is a necessary and sufficient criterion to decide whether a pair of separable isogenies $\varphi_{11}:E_1\to E_1'$, $\varphi_{21}:E_1\to E_2'$ of coprime degrees can appear as the first column of a matrix $(\varphi_{ij})_{i,j\in\{1, 2\}}$ describing an isomorphism $E_1\times E_2\to E_1'\times E_2'$: this happens when the direct sum of the kernels of $\varphi_{11}$ and $\varphi_{21}$ is the kernel of an isogeny $E_1\to E_2$.
+This result is formalized in Theorem~\ref{theo:isom_iff} and is used in our algorithms for both subroutines.
 In the low-discriminant case, we also use the fact that we can solve efficiently norm equations in low-discriminant imaginary quadratic orders.
-Consequently we are able to find particular endomorphisms, which allows us to apply our criterion.
-In both cases, we use Wesolowski's variant~\cite{WesoFocs21} of KLPT algorithm~\cite{KLPT} as an important building block, whose complexity is proved under GRH.
+In both cases, we use Wesolowski's variant~\cite{WesoFocs21} of the KLPT algorithm~\cite{KLPT} as an important building block, whose complexity is proved under GRH.